friendica/red/doc/Permissions.md

 **Default Permissions**

 On your settings page, you will find a list of default permissions.
 These permissions are automatically applied to everybody unless you specify otherwise.
 The scope of these permissions varies from "Only me" to "Everybody" - though some scopes may not be available for some permissions.
-For example, you can't allow "anybody on the internet" to send you private messages, because we'd have no way to identify the sender, or offer a return.
+For example, you can't allow "anybody on the internet" to send you private messages, because we'd have no way to identify the sender, therefore no way to reply to them.

 The scopes of permissions are: